Hire compliantly inBarbados Talk to an Expert

 Annual leave is given and taken in a single continuous period unless the employer and employee agree to a different arrangement.
 The employer determines the date the employee utilizes annual leave and provides no less than 14 days' notice.

-The Employment of Women Act provides 12 weeks of maternity leave to pregnant employees.
-To qualify the employee must submit a certificate issued by a medical practitioner setting forth the expected date of her confinement or a certificate issued by a medical practitioner or a midwife setting forth the actual date of her confinement.
+The Employment of Women Act provides 14 weeks of maternity leave to pregnant employees.
+In cases of multiple births from a single pregnancy, the maternity leave entitlement increases to a minimum of 17 weeks.
+To qualify, the employee must submit a certificate issued by a medical practitioner setting forth the expected date of her confinement or a certificate issued by a medical practitioner or a midwife setting forth the actual date of her confinement.
 Expectant employees may begin leave no more than 6 weeks prior to their expected due date.
-Maternity leave is available for employees who have been employed for at least 12 months and have not taken maternity leave on more than 3 occasions.
+Maternity leave is available for employees who have been employed for at least 12 months.

-If an employee suffers additional illness arising from pregnancy, additional leave is providing not exceeding 6 weeks as recommended by a medical practitioner.
+If an employee suffers additional illness arising from pregnancy, additional leave is provided, not exceeding 6 weeks, as recommended by a medical practitioner.

 The National Insurance Scheme of Barbados pays maternity benefits to pregnant insured employees who fulfill the eligibility criteria.
 The daily rate of maternity benefits is 100% of the insured person’s average insurable weekly earnings, divided by 6.